aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 {{% alert color="primary" %}}

-Due to refactoring work on Aspose.Words namespaces, the Aspose.Words.DigitalSignatures and Aspose.Words.Vba namespaces were introduced and the Aspose.Words.Lists namespace was modified.
+Due to refactoring work on Aspose.Words namespaces, the Aspose.Words.DigitalSignatures, Aspose.Words.Vba, Aspose.Words.Comparing, and Aspose.Words.Notes namespaces were introduced and the Aspose.Words.Lists and Aspose.Words.Loading namespaces were modified.

 In case of a compilation error, please add the appropriate line of code: